WilsonSayresLab/PcTF_differential_expression/README.md

  This command will create two outputs: an .html file & an .zip file.
 Will output sampleID_fastqc.html and sampleID_fastqc.zip files

 ### 3. Trim raw fastq files for quality and to remove adaptors
-Trimmomatic performs a variety of useful trimming tasks for illumina paired-end and single ended data.The selection of trimming steps and their associated parameters are supplied on the command line.
+The selection of trimming steps and their associated parameters are supplied on the command line.

- The current trimming steps are:
- ILLUMINACLIP: Cut adapter and other illumina-specific sequences from the read.
- SLIDINGWINDOW: Perform a sliding window trimming, cutting once the average quality within the window falls below a threshold.
- LEADING: Cut bases off the start of a read, if below a threshold quality
- TRAILING: Cut bases off the end of a read, if below a threshold quality
- CROP: Cut the read to a specified length
- HEADCROP: Cut the specified number of bases from the start of the read
- MINLEN: Drop the read if it is below a specified length
- TOPHRED33: Convert quality scores to Phred-33
- TOPHRED64: Convert quality scores to Phred-64
- It works with FASTQ (using phred + 33 or phred + 64 quality scores, depending on the Illumina pipeline used), either uncompressed or gzipp'ed FASTQ.
-Use of gzip format is determined based on the .gz extension.

 The parameters selected were slidingwindow:4:30 leading10 trailing25 minlen50 phred33.
 They were chosen based on a better per sequence quality base and kmer content.
- A few fastq files were tested to determine the use of phred33 or phred 64.
-Phred33 was chosen due to the amount of bases ramining after trimming.
- Other parameters tested but not found to be ideal are sliding4:30 leading30 trailing40, sliding4:40 leading10 trailing25, sliding 4:40 leading30 trailing 40

- $java -jar /path/to/trimmomatic-0.36.jar SE -phred33 input.fq.gz output.fq.gz ILLUMINACLIP:/adapters/TruSeq3-SE.fa:2:30:10 LEADING:10 TRAILING:25 SLIDINGWINDOW:4:30 MINLEN:50
+	Example command: $java -jar trimmomatic-0.36.jar SE -phred33 input.fq.gz output.fq.gz ILLUMINACLIP:/adapters/TruSeq3-SE.fa:2:30:10 LEADING:10 TRAILING:25 SLIDINGWINDOW:4:30 MINLEN:50
- Example Command: java -jar /home/sbrotman/GETx_Brain/00_tools/Trimmomatic-0.36/trimmomatic-0.36.jar SE -phred33 /mnt/storage/public/dbgap-8834/femalebrain/SRR598768_1.fastq /home/sbrotman/GETx_Brain/02_raw/trim_female/SRR598768_1_trim_1.fastq ILLUMINACLIP:/home/sbrotman/GETx_Brain/00_tools/Trimmomatic-0.36/adapters/TruSeq3-SE.fa:2:30:10 LEADING:10 TRAILING:25 SLIDINGWINDOW:4:30 MINLEN:50
- java                                                          indicates that this is a java program and will require java in order to run
- -jar                                                          jar file to follow trimmomatic-0.36.jar                                          tool that will trim the raw fastq files SE                                                            SE is for singel end reads.
-If pair end then PE -phred33                                                      Using phred + 33 or phred + 64 quality scores, depending on the Illumina pipeline used, either uncompressed or gzipp'ed FASTQ input.fq.gz                                                   sampeID in fastq format output.fq.gz                                                  sampleID output file.
-Use a descriptive name such as sampleID_minlen50_sliding430_leading30_trailing40.fq
- ILLUMINACLIP:TruSeq3-SE:2:30:10                               Remove Illumina adapters provided in the TruSeq3-PE.fa file (provided).
-Initially Trimmomatic will look for seed matches (16 bases) allowing maximally 2 mismatches.
-These seeds will be extended and clipped if in the case of paired end reads a score of 30 is reached (about 50 bases), or in the case of single ended reads a score of 10, (about 17 bases).
- LEADING:10                                                    Cut bases off the start of a read, if below a threshold quality of 10
- TRAILING:25                                                   Cut bases off the end of a read, if below a threshold quality of 25
- SLIDINGWINDOW:4:30                                            Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 30
- MINLEN:50                                                     Drop the read if it is below a specified length of 50 adapters														add pathway to adapters directory

- SBATCH script -
-sbatch NameOfSBATCHscript.sh

 --------------------------------------
  5. Create and view fastqc reports for the trimmed fastq files